cgroeneveld/LiLF/docs/pipeline.rst

 :doc:`LOFAR_cal <desc/cal>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 LOFAR_cal takes the out put of LOFAR_preprocess.py for a calibrator source and extracts the systematic effects from this source.
+This code should be stable for the